 Residence halls are closed only during the Winter break but remain open during other college holidays.
 This means that all students living in residence halls must leave for the Winter break by 5:00 pm on the last day of the Fall semester and will not be allowed to return until the weekend before the start of the Jan or Spring semester.
-If you need to stay beyond the 5:00 pm deadline, arrangements need to be made with the Campus Housing Office.
+While students will not have access to their rooms, you may feel free to leave any belongings in the space if you know you won't need it during the break and don't want to transport it home.
+If you need to stay beyond the 5:00 pm deadline, arrangements need to be made with the Campus Housing Office in advance.

 What is in my room?

 - Lockable Closet

 - Ethernet Connection (bring your own ethernet cord)